wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_gettransaction.md

 ---
-title: ont:gettransaction \[WebSocket\]
+title: ont:gettransaction - Ontology
-description: Fetch transaction details for a transaction using given hash.
+description: Example code for the ont:gettransaction ws method. Сomplete guide on how to use ont:gettransaction ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters